 Communication between home and school

-Every week, the Headteacher sends home a newsletter containing information and achievements.
+Every week, the Executive Headteacher sends home a newsletter containing information and achievements.
 This is to inform you of what your child has been learning and any important events that may be coming up in the future.
 We will also share our Collective Worship theme for the week with videos that can be watched and discussed at home.

 We also send home a reading record/contact book each evening with your child’s reading book.
 This book is to inform us when you have read with your child and for you to contact your child’s teacher with any important information.

 We request that you call the school office if you would like to speak to a member of SLT.
 In addition, if you wish to speak to your child's class teacher, please contact the school office and a convenient appointment for both parties can be made.
 All teachers see their children out at the end of the day where minor subjects can be discussed.
 We also hold two parents’ evenings a year in October/November and April.
 Class teachers will also be available during open afternoons held in March and July.